Strategic Decision-Making Under Systemic Risk

-When risks propagate across political, regulatory and economic domains, traditional risk management frameworks lose relevance.
-Decisions are no longer isolated choices — they become interventions within interconnected systems.
+When risks propagate across political, regulatory, and economic domains, traditional risk management frameworks lose relevance.
+For boards and institutions, decisions are no longer isolated choices — they become interventions within interconnected systems.
+Strategic decision-making under systemic risk requires a different logic: one that accepts instability as structural, not temporary.

 The Cost of Delayed or Misaligned Decisions